 Martin Luther King, Jr. Award

-As part of Valparaiso University’s annual celebration of the life and work of Dr. Martin Luther King, Jr., each year an award is made to the person(s) or organization(s) making significant and lasting contributions to continue to create an environment where diversity is honored and respected within the Valparaiso campus community.
+Each year, as part of Valparaiso University’s annual celebration of the life and work of Dr. Martin Luther King, Jr., an award is made to the person(s) or organization(s) making significant and lasting contributions to continue to create an environment where diversity is honored and respected on campus and within the broader community.

-Valparaiso University’s Martin Luther King, Jr. Award provides special recognition to individuals and groups on our campus who have lived Dr. King’s vision through their words and deeds.
-This award is one more way to ensure that the message of Dr. King remains in the minds and hearts of our faculty, staff, and student body throughout the academic year and not just on the MLK, Jr. Day celebration on the third Monday in January.
+The Valparaiso University Martin Luther King, Jr. Award provides special recognition to individuals and groups on our campus who have lived King’s vision through their words and deeds.
+This award is one more way to ensure that the legacy of King remains in the minds and hearts of our students, faculty, and staff throughout the academic year and not just on the MLK, Jr. Day celebration on the third Monday in January.

-Any current Valparaiso student, full or part-time Valparaiso faculty member, Valparaiso staff person, Valparaiso administrator, or Student Senate-recognized campus organization is eligible to be nominated for this award.
-So keep the MLK Award in mind throughout the academic year as you go about campus living and learning, and make sure to nominate those who you feel, through their demonstrated contributions and commitment, deserve to win this award.
+Any current Valpo student, faculty, staff, administrator, or Student Senate-recognized campus organization is eligible for nomination.
+So keep the MLK Award in mind throughout the academic year as you go about campus living and learning, and nominate those who you feel deserve to win this award based on their demonstrated contributions and commitment.